 Professor Aithal is the GI & Liver Disorder Theme Lead at the NIHR Nottingham Biomedical Research Centre, and was the Director of NIHR Nottingham Digestive Diseases BRU between 2008 & 2016.

 He won the NHS Innovation Award (2013), Shire Award for Gastrointestinal Excellence (2015) and was BMJ Gastroenterology team finalist (2015).

-Professor Aithal contributed critically to the evaluation of the Enhanced Liver Fibrosis panel (Hepatology.
-2008, Hepatology.
-2013), the only non-invasive marker recommended for clinical use by National Institute for Health and Care Excellence, UK in 2016.
-He also evaluated piogltazone (Gastroenterology.
-2008) which has been recommended by NICE, European Association for the Study of the Liver (EASL), European Association for the Study of Diabetes (EASD) and European Association for the Study of Obesity (EASO) for the treatment of non-alcoholic steatohepatitis (NASH) in 2016.
-He was also involved in liraglutide (Lancet 2016) in phase II trial to demonstrate efficacy in NASH.
+I contributed critically to the evaluation of the Enhanced Liver Fibrosis panel (Hepatology.
+2008 and 2013), the first non-invasive marker recommended for clinical use by National Institute for Health and Care Excellence (NICE), UK in 2016.
+I evaluated piogltazone (Gastroenterology.
+2008) which has been recommended by NICE and European Association for the Study of the Liver (EASL) for the treatment of non-alcoholic steatohepatitis in 2016.
+I was the co-investigator in the phase II trial of liraglutide (Lancet 2016) demonstrating its efficacy in the treatment of NASH.